scalapb/ScalaPB/docs/src/main/markdown/customizations.md

 - By default, all non-required fields have default values in the constructor of the generated case classes.
 When setting `no_default_values_in_constructor` to `true` no default values will be generated for all fields.

+- By default, during deserialization only known fields are retained.
+  When setting `preserve_unknown_fields` to `true`, all generated messages in this file will preserve unknown fields.
+  This is default behaviour in java for Proto3 messages since 3.5.0.

 # Package-scoped options